 Maria Theresa Moerman Ib is a visual artist and writer, raised between the Netherlands, England and Denmark.
 She is currently based in Scotland.
-A graduate of the Glasgow School of Art's Fine Art Photography programme where she is now a PhD candidate and a Visiting Lecturer, she also holds an MLitt in Creative Writing from the University of Stirling.
+A graduate of the Glasgow School of Art's Fine Art Photography programme, she also holds an MLitt in Creative Writing from the University of Stirling.

 Her practice, which includes curation, is rooted in autobiography and navigates the realms of identity, memory and grief.
 Through the mediums of photography, film and text, she translates found and original material into haunted narratives that linger in the slippage between the real and the imagined.